storacha/specs/content-serve-auth.md

    - The Gateway creates a UCAN invocation authorizing itself to serve the content, using the stored `space/content/serve` delegations as proofs.
    - The Gateway validates its own UCAN invocation against the stored delegation proofs.
    - If the validation succeeds, the content is served; otherwise, the request is denied with 403 Forbidden.

-   **Note**: The HTTP client making the GET request does not need a DID or UCAN signature.
-The authorization happens between the Gateway (as the delegated authority) and the Space owner (via pre-stored delegations).
+   - **Note**: The HTTP client making the GET request does not need a DID or UCAN signature.
+The authorization happens between the Gateway (as the delegated authority) and the Space owner (via stored delegations).

 ## Considerations